-Most importantly, funding legislation also provides for the establishment of a continuing appropriation of the required employer contributions to the System.
-This has removed the appropriation of these funds from the annual budgetary process.
+The funding legislation also provides for the establishment of a continuing appropriation of the required state contributions to the System.
+This has, in effect, removed the appropriation of these funds from the annual budgetary process.

-Although long-term in nature, we believe that this legislation has been an extremely positive step forward which will ensure the long-term financial integrity of the state's retirement systems including the State Employees' Retirement System.
+Although long-term in nature, this legislation has been a positive step forward which will ensure the long-term financial integrity of the state's retirement systems including the State Employees' Retirement System.